pmaccarron/data/README.md

 %Scene or %Chapter or %Book<br />
 Some lines will also begin with a % so ignore those lines!

-Can have multiple edges based on appearances in different scenes/chapters.
+Can have multiple edges based on appearances in different scenes/chapters. <br />
+Can also have both hostile and friendly edges. <br/>
+Hostile links are generally defined as when two characters fight in the narrative.
+I started with "the Táin" and the protagonist Cúchulainn kills many characters but has no other interaction with them.
+I wanted some way to represent this as it is an interaction but it's very different from a standard social interaction.
+So in general if two characters hate each other and argue all the time they will still get a "friendly edge" and will only get a "hostile edge" if they physically fight or one kills the other.
+(So the word friendly here is a bit of a misnomer!)

 Note, the three datasets "Tain.tsv", "Beowulf.tsv" and "Iliad.tsv" contain the social network data for the three epics used in Mac Carron & Kenna (2012) EPL (Europhysics Letters) 99.2: 28002.<br />